danillobarroscordeiro/danillobarroscordeiro/README.md

 - 📫 How to reach me **danillo_barros@live.com**

-- 📄 Know about my experiences [2+ Data scientist and data analyst Using statistics to create methodologies which determines the consumer selling price of a product to define its tax basis.
+- 📄 Know about my experiences
+  - 2+ Data scientist and data analyst
+    - Using statistics to create methodologies which determines the consumer selling price of a product to define its tax basis.
 Creating reports and dashboards to monitoring companies tax obligations and calculating how much they must pay in taxes.
-2+ Data science projects Building data solutions for business problems, close to real challenges faced by companies, using publicly available data from Data Science competitions, where I tackled the problem from the conception of the business challenge to the deployment of the trained algorithm in production, using Cloud Computing tools.
-2+ Tax inspector I currently work monitoring operational movements of big companies that have tax breaks, veryfing if they are satisfying their tax obligations in order to get these benefits.
+  - 2+ Data science projects
+    - Building data solutions for business problems, close to real challenges faced by companies, using publicly available data from Data Science competitions, where I tackled           the problem from the conception of the business challenge to the deployment of the trained algorithm in production, using Cloud Computing tools.

+  - 2+ Tax inspector
+    - I currently work monitoring operational movements of big companies that have tax breaks, veryfing if they are satisfying their tax obligations in order to get these
+    benefits.
 In case of those conditions are not satisfied, I calculate how much companies own and send notifications charging these values.

-Business Analysis Manager (Dec 2020 - May 2021) I lead a business intelligence team that work creating and managing data of Alagoas Treasury Department in order to spot tax irregularities and frauds.](2+ Data scientist and data analyst Using statistics to create methodologies which determines the consumer selling price of a product to define its tax basis.
-Creating reports and dashboards to monitoring companies tax obligations and calculating how much they must pay in taxes.
-2+ Data science projects Building data solutions for business problems, close to real challenges faced by companies, using publicly available data from Data Science competitions, where I tackled the problem from the conception of the business challenge to the deployment of the trained algorithm in production, using Cloud Computing tools.
-2+ Tax inspector I currently work monitoring operational movements of big companies that have tax breaks, veryfing if they are satisfying their tax obligations in order to get these benefits.
-In case of those conditions are not satisfied, I calculate how much companies own and send notifications charging these values.
-Business Analysis Manager (Dec 2020 - May 2021) I lead a business intelligence team that work creating and managing data of Alagoas Treasury Department in order to spot tax irregularities and frauds.)
+    - Business Analysis Manager (Dec 2020 - May 2021)
+      - I lead a business intelligence team that work creating and managing data of Alagoas Treasury Department in order to spot tax irregularities and frauds.](2+ Data scientist         and data analyst Using statistics to create methodologies which determines the consumer selling price of a product to define its tax basis.
+Creating reports and
+       dashboards to monitoring companies tax obligations and calculating how much they must pay in taxes.

-- ⚡ Fun fact **Friends best series ever haha**
+- ⚡ Fun fact **Friends best series ever ;)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">